False Friends: 5 German Words That Don’t Mean What You Think They Do

 Gherkins in Your Face

-When you walk into a store in Germany and ask for a glass of “Pickel (m)”, don’t be surprised if you get strange looks.
-You just asked for a glass of pimples.
+When you walk into a store in Germany and ask for a jar of “Pickel (m)”, don’t be surprised if you get strange looks.
+You just asked for a jar of pimples.
 Yummy!

 The words sound exactly the same, even the spelling is nearly identical.
 However, the correct German translation of the English word “pickle” is “Gewürzgurke (f)” or “saure Gurke (f)”.